ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ![](https://img.shields.io/david/ryansolid/babel-plugin-jsx-dom-expressions.svg?style=flat)
 ![](https://img.shields.io/npm/dt/babel-plugin-jsx-dom-expressions.svg?style=flat)

-This package is to provide a general JSX to DOM transformation for reactive libraries that do fine grained change detection.
-These libraries rely on concepts like Observables and Signals rather than Lifecycle functions and the Virtual DOM.
-Standard JSX transformers are not helpful to these libraries as they need to evaluate their expressions in isolation to avoid re-rendering unnecessary parts of the DOM.
+This package is a JSX compiler built for [DOM Expressions](https://github.com/ryansolid/dom-expressions) to provide a general JSX to DOM transformation for reactive libraries that do fine grained change detection.
 This package aims to convert JSX statements to native DOM statements and wrap JSX expressions with functions that can be implemented with the library of your choice.
 Sort of like a JSX to Hyperscript for fine change detection.

-This plugin would allow you to take a library like KnockoutJS or MobX and use them independent of their current render systems using a small library to render pure DOM expressions.
-So instead of the data-bind's or managing shouldComponentUpdate, you use simple JSX to leverage the fine grain computation like libraries are capable of.

 ## Features